fernandobrito/sigaa_parser/README.md

 SIGAA is developed using JSF.
 In order for our parser to work, we need to keep track of the `javax.faces.ViewState ID`, which is an integer returned on every response.
-This number must be incremented and sent back on every request.
+This number must sent back on every request.

 ## Installation